History of Arcadia Fire Department

 On July 1, 1958, after 35 years of service, Chief J.M.
 Nellis retired, and Assistant Chief Laurence J. Way was appointed Acting Chief by City Manager Neil F. Anderson.
 Five months later he was appointed as Fire Chief.

 In December 1958, the new Headquarters station was opened for operation, housing Fire Department administrative offices, the alarm equipment room, and the dispatch office, and designed to accommodate the eventuality of two pumpers, a ladder truck, rescue and reserve apparatus and a complement of 16 firefighters.

-On August 22, 1975, Fire Captain Jerry Lee Broadwell was the first, and thus far only, Arcadia firefighter killed in the line of duty.
+On August 22, 1975, Fire Captain Jerry Lee Broadwell was the first Arcadia firefighter who was killed in the line of duty.
 This heroic firefighter died of burns suffered when the roof of a burning building collapsed beneath him.
 Because of Captain Broadwell’s devotion to children and his belief in education, his fellow firefighters and grateful friends in the community dedicated the Children’s Reading Room of the Arcadia Public Library as a living memorial to him.

 On March 23, 1977, Administrative Captain Gerald R. Gardner was appointed as Fire Chief and served in that capacity for 19 years.
 Among Chief Gardner’s many accomplishments during his tenure as Fire Chief was the upgrading of service to the community to produce a Class 1 rating for the department by the Insurance Services Office.
 Also during Chief Gardner's tenure was the construction of Fire Station No. 106 at Baldwin Avenue and Huntington Drive.